Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Impact of Ponzi schemes

 \end{itemize}

-Note that, similarly to~\cite{Vasek14fc} for Ponzi schemes on Bitcoin, also in Ethereum we cannot precisely quantify the profit of scammers, since we do not know how to separate, in internal transactions, the money sent to legit users from the money sent to scammers.
-A rough over-approximation of the profit of scammers is the value exchanged through external transactions.
+Note that, similarly to~\cite{Vasek14fc} for Ponzi schemes on Bitcoin, also in Ethereum we cannot precisely quantify the profit of scammers.
+Indeed, it is not clear how to define \emph{who} is the scammer: of course the contract owner can be considered the originator of the scam, but he may have more than one addresses through which redeeming money.
+Hence, we do not know how to separate the money sent to legit users from the money sent to scammers.
+A rough over-approximation of the profit of scammers is the total inflow of the scheme.

-The columns ``Paying users'' and ``Paid users'' in~\Cref{fig:ponzi-stats} indicate, respectively, the number of users entered in the scheme (\ie, the distinct addresses that send money to the contract), and the number of users that have subsequently received a payment from the contract.
+The columns ``Paying users'' and ``Paid users'' in~\Cref{fig:ponzi-stats} indicate, respectively, the number of users who entered the scheme (\ie, the distinct addresses that send money to the contract), and the number of users that have received a payment from the contract.

-\paragraph{Measuring the impact of Ponzi schemes.} The data in~\Cref{fig:ponzi-stats} give a first measure of the impact of Ponzi schemes on Ethereum.
-First, we compare the overall number of transactions related to Ponzi schemes against the transactions in the whole Ethereum blockchain.
-To this purpose, we count the number of transactions from July 30, 2015 (the date of the origin block in Ethereum) to \collectiondate (the date when we extracted the transactions), obtaining a total of \mbox{\totTx} transactions.
-Since we counted \totInTx transactions related to Ponzi schemes, we have that Ponzi schemes only constitute \mbox{\fracPonziTx} of the transactions in the Ethereum blockchain.